 Sleeping arrangements and SUDI

-The risk of SUDI is increased if your baby sleeps on their stomach.
-It is important to put your baby to sleep on their back.
-Over time, this may slightly flatten the back of your baby’s skull, but any ‘positional moulding’ usually improves by itself without any medical intervention before the child’s first birthday.
+Over time, sleeping on their back may slightly flatten the back of your baby’s skull.
+This is called ‘positional moulding’.
+It usually improves by itself without any medical intervention before the child’s first birthday.
 You can help by practicing supervised Tummy Time when baby is awake and is not tired or hungry.

 Your baby should sleep in their own safe sleeping environment next to your bed for the first six to twelve months of their life.
-Research in New Zealand and the UK has shown that sleeping a baby in the same room, but not in the same bed, with the parents in the first six to twelve months of life can reduce the risk of SUDI by 50 per cent.
-This is thought to be because parents can see the baby and easily check to see that the baby is safe.
+Research has shown that sleeping a baby in the same room, but not in the same bed, with parents or carers in the first six to twelve months of life can reduce the risk of SUDI by 50 per cent.
+This is thought to be because the parents or carers can see the baby and easily check to see that the baby is safe.

 This protective effect does not work if the baby is in a room with other children, probably because the children do not know if the baby is safe or not.